allanchua101/sana/README.md

 # sana (SErverless aNAlyzer)

-A command-line interface for running analysis of an AWS account's serverless resources.
+A command-line interface for analyzing an AWS account's serverless resources.
 For AWS serverless engineers by AWS serverless engineers.

 ## Table of Contents